5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 Before you copy the EFI onto your system SSD/HDD, you should do the following:

 - **Test it**: Test the EFI folder first using a FAT32 formatted USB Stick!
 Also perform an NVRAM reset prior to booting.
 - **Pick a Config**: The EFI Folder cotains 2 config files: `config.plist` and `config_Monterey.plist`.
-The latter one is for running macOS Monterey obviously.
-The major differences between the 2 configs are:
+The major differences between them are:
-	- `config.plist` uses MacBookPro10,1 as System Definition and can macOS 10.13 to 10.15.
-Adjust the required value for `csr-active-config` accordingly.
+	- `config.plist` uses `MacBookPro10,1` as System Definition.
+It can run everything from macOS 10.13 High Sierra up to macOS 11 Big Sur.
+Big Sur requires changing the `SystemProductName` to `MacBookPro11,1`, though.
+Adjust `csr-active-config` accordingly.
-	- `config_monterey.plist` uses MacBookPro11,4 to run macOS Big Sur and Monterey.
-Big Sur requires a different combination of Kexts for Broadcom WiFi/BT Cards.
-See "WiFi/Bluetooth" Section further down.
-Adjust the required value for `csr-active-config` accordingly.
+	- `config_Monterey.plist` uses `MacBookPro11,4` and is for booting macOS Monterey (obvioulsy).
+It uses a different combination of Bluetooth Kexts for Broadcom Cards, otherwise the system won't boot (see "Wifi/Bluetooth" further down).
 - **Integrated Graphics**: Three variants of T530 models with different display panels exist: `HD+` (including FullHD) and `HD` models.
 Both are using different identifiers:

 	`AAPL,ig-platform-id 04006601` = HD+/FullHD ≥ 1600x900 px </br>